 Plainview Estate Planning & Probate Attorney

-At the Law Offices of Steven M. Adler, PLLC, our Plainview estate planning lawyers have over 30 years of experience practicing estate law and serving the residents of Long Island.
+At Adler Law, our Plainview estate planning lawyers have over 30 years of experience practicing estate law and serving the residents of Long Island.
 We frequently help our clients establish wills and trusts as ways to dispose of their wealth.
 By careful planning, you can continue to prosper during life, while passing your property down to your loved ones with a minimum expense and fuss after you die.
 Planning your estate may consist of a number of documents including advance directives, insurance, creating a will, a revocable living trust, and making gifts.

 In addition to estate planning, our firm provides legal representation to personal representatives such as executors, administrators, and trustees during the administration or probate process.
 We understand the complexities involved with administration and are here to guide you every step of the way and streamline things as much as possible.